sandorbx/Legacy-Fiji-CMTK-registration-runner-GUI/README.md

 # Fiji-CMTK-registration-runner-GUI
 Simple Fiji-Imagej macro GUI to run CMTK-Munger image registration (https://www.nitrc.org/projects/cmtk/) .
 You can pass arguments to the script interactively, several registration instances can be started up after each other.
-Fiji will display a log in the end of a successful or failed registration. but until the script concludes there is no feedback so you may want to follow the progress through a task manager program.

 The script will run on any generic pc from the last ten years I even tested it on a 8 year old thinkpad with acceptable performance.
 Worksx on Debian/Ubuntu, Windows 10 with WSL and most probably on other linux distributions and macOS

 ## Main features: